Can I Get Disability Benefits for Military Sexual Trauma?

 - Thoughts of self-harm

-As recent reports in the Military Times and other national publications have shown, the retaliation and silencing that often occurs when sexual crimes are reported can be worse than the sexual assault or harassment itself.
-There may also be genetic factors that are not yet fully understood by scientists.
+As recent reports in the Military Times and other national publications have shown, the retaliation and silencing that often occurs when sexual crimes are reported can be just as damaging as the sexual assault or harassment itself.

-If you have a history of depression and anxiety, or you weren’t believed when you told family, friends or colleagues about the traumatic event, or your experience was downplayed or dismissed, you’re more susceptible to developing PTSD.
+If you have a history of depression or anxiety, or you weren’t believed when you told family, friends or colleagues about the traumatic event, or your experience was downplayed or dismissed, you likely found it harder to cope and were more likely to develop PTSD.